tutors-sdk/layout-reference-course/unit-1/talk-1/talk.md

 Talk 1

-A short summary of the talk, no more than two sentences.
-Avoid bullet points or links for formatting reasons.
+A talk, also on the home page